Find Your Conversion Kit Now

 Propane and natural gas can save you time, money and aggravation.

 Our do-it-yourself change over kits allow you to run your gasoline generator on propane (LP Gas), natural gas, or all three.
 Propane and natural gas are truly a backup fuel for a backup generator.
 Your engine will last longer, start better in cold weather and even start next year when you go to use it in an emergency.
 The best part is, with one of our do-it-yourself kits you can change your engine from gasoline to propane or natural gas all by yourself.
+Wouldn’t you rather have a dependable when it counts propane generator or natural gas generator?

 Why use propane to power your generator?